Saragamil3/Telecom_Customer_Churn/README.md

 https://www.kaggle.com/datasets/shilongzhuang/telecom-customer-churn-by-maven-analytics
 # Data Analysis Steps
 ## 1-Reading Data and Exploration
-- using 'opendatasets' library to extract data directly from Kaggel
+- using 'opendatasets' library in extracting data directly from Kaggel
-- using Pandas library to read and clean dataset
+- using Pandas library in reading and cleaning dataset
 - Knowing data types,column names and the numbers of rows and columns
 - Check if data contains null values and if exist how many of them
 ## 2-Data Cleaning